MCreator/MCreator/plugins/mcreator-localization/help/default/item/description_localized.md

-If you put a translation key in the field above.
+If you check this box, the text in the field above will be localized (and able to be translated)

 It will automatically be added to the translation tab.

-Advised format: element.name.description (example: block.furnace.description)